Wills and Trusts in Arizona

 How Do Wills and Trusts Work?

-Wills and trusts ensure that the assets of your Arizona estate become distributed the way you imagined after you pass away.
+Wills and trusts ensure that the assets of your Arizona estate become distributed the way you imagined after you passed away.
 While this may not be the most pleasant thing to think about, it’s necessary to prevent complications or create disputes among your loved ones.
 So how do wills and trusts work?
 Well, while an estate planning attorney isn’t required to write a will or create a trust, you may find their advice invaluable to the process.
 Either document has to meet the criteria for the state, and a will and trust attorney can ensure that you’ve dotted the i’s and crossed the t’s.

 Trust vs Will